-In the following application we do not assume the density of the error to be known.
-General results on estimation and identification in that setting may be found in Schwarz and Van Bellegem (2010).
-Below we assume to observe an i.i.d. sample of the error distribution.
-That sample allows us to estimate the error density, and hence it is of interest to analyze the impact of this estimation on the rate of convergence of the resulting deconvolution estimator.
+In the following application, we do not assume the density of the error to be known.
+Instead, we observe an iid sample of the error distribution.
+That sample allows to estimate the error density, and hence it is of interest to analyze the impact of this estimation on the rate of convergence of the resulting deconvolution estimator.
 That situation has been considered in Neumann (1997) and Johannes (2009).
-An application of Theorem 3.1 in that setting will show new optimal results on the rate of convergence that was not covered by this literature.
+An application of Theorem 3.2 in that setting will show new optimal results on the rate of convergence that was not covered by this literature.

-Suppose we observe an i.i.d. sample Y_1, \ldots, Y_n generated from the distribution r and another i.i.d. sample $\epsilon_1, \ldots, \epsilon_m$ from f.
+Suppose we observe an iid sample Y_1, \ldots, Y_n generated from the distribution r and another iid sample $\varepsilon_1, \ldots, \varepsilon_m$ from f.
 In the convolution model (1.2), the operator to be inverted is the convolution with f.